dhoman/react-Gifder/README.md

     components/ react components
       card/
-        CardItem.jsx - main component for the cards used on the discovery page MotionStack.js/css - component for handling swiping and accomping styling global/
+        CardItem.jsx - main component for the cards used on the discovery page MotionStack.js/css - component for handling swiping and accompanying styling global/
         Menu.jsx - Nav bar used at the top of the site reducers/